reimagined/hacker-news-resolve/README.md

 `
 ```

-Pass the auth and jwt parameters to the server config.
+Pass the authentication and JWT parameters to the server config.

 ```js
 // ./resolve.server.config.js